Back at the hotel, they bumped into each other at the doors. Their hotel rooms’ doors to be exact.

 Cyndi grabbed onto his shoulder and pulled him back.
 “Angela could take care of herself.
 Let’s go.”

 Nic looked reluctant but he silently knew Cyndi was right.
 Angela could look after herself just fine.
-Wallace did not know what types of situation he was getting himself into.
+Wallace did not know what type of situation he was getting himself into.
 Perhaps it was even worse than sharing a room with Nic himself.

 “If I knew where I was going to end up, I would’ve started that fight sooner,” Wallace said after closing and locking the door.